wirtnetwork/docs/docs/setup.md

 ## WirtBot®

-If you want to run your own Wirt Bot you will need the following things:
+If you want to run your own WirtBot you will need the following things:

 - A machine with a public IP on the internet
 - Root access on this machine